 I applied this “inside the room” or “outside the room” approach when I decided to examine the evidence for God’s existence.
 I spent months looking at the science and philosophy.
 Once again I asked the simple question: “Could the evidence ‘inside the room’ of the natural universe be explained by staying ‘inside the room’?”
 After examining eight separate pieces of evidence, I realized my naturalistic explanations from “inside the room” were simply insufficient.
 I ultimately became a Christian theist on the basis of the evidence I describe in God’s Crime Scene and the confidence I developed in the reliability of the New Testament documents (as I describe in Cold-Case Christianity).
 I think this process took so long because I honestly didn’t know a Christian who could help walk me through the evidence.
 There were no “apologetic evangelists” in my circle of friends.

-So I guess it’s a good thing God’s Crime Scene has been in the #1 position in the Evangelism category.
+So I guess it’s a good thing God’s Crime Scene has been well received in the Evangelism category.
 Our culture is increasingly skeptical of God’s existence and far less likely to embrace unsubstantiated claims.
-Now, more than ever before, evangelism ought to be spelled: A-P-O-L-O-G-E-T-I-C-S.
+Now, more than ever before, evangelism ought to be spelled: A-P-O-L-O-G-E-T-I-C-S. Our culture is increasingly skeptical of God’s existence and far less likely to embrace unsubstantiated claims.
+Now, more than ever before, evangelism ought to be spelled: A-P-O-L-O-G-E-T-I-C-S. Click To Tweet

 J. Warner Wallace is a Dateline featured Cold-Case Detective, Senior Fellow at the Colson Center for Christian Worldview, Adj.
 Professor of Christian Apologetics at Talbot School of Theology, Biola University, author of Cold-Case Christianity, God’s Crime Scene, and Forensic Faith, and creator of the Case Makers Academy for kids.